 A driver may ask for an explanation of a call, but at no time will an official listen to arguments.
-Arguing an official's call is a RACE PENALTY and will be called.
+Arguing an official's call is a DISQUALIFICATION for the day and a RACE PENALTY for the following race the member participates in.